aha-oretama/resume/ENGLISH_README.md

 - Experience in Android application development using Java
 - Knowledge and experience with EndToEnd testing tools such as Selenium, Appium, Playwright, WebdriverIO
   - Gathering and understanding of the latest testing tool information such as Espresso, puppeteer, Magic Pod, etc.
+- Introducing automated testing for accessibility and performance and load testing
+- Planning a testing strategy, including automated testing
 - Establish, operate, and improve CI/CD
-  - Experience in comparison and verification of Jenkins, CircleCI, TeamCity, TravisCI, etc.
+  - Experience to compare and verify CI services such as Jenkins, CircleCI, TeamCity, TravisCI, etc.
 - Experience in Software Engineer in Test (SET)
 - Experience in development with a team of English speakers
 - As an IT architect, selecting architecture, implementing non-functional requirements and common components